nicoboga4075/MonitoringTool/README.md

 ## Possible Improvements

 These improvements could make the FastAPI project more robust, efficient and maintainable: enable dynamic management of endpoints from files (CSV or TXT), customizing Uvicorn logs, exporting CSV history, using **SQLAlchemy** for persistent storage, leveraging FastAPI’s native async capabilities and handling session tokens through dependency injection.
 I could add also **Doctest** in docker-compose file and implement it in the code or use **Robot Framework** to simulate main actions in browser or other Python test frameworks (**Pytest**, **Unittest**).
 Finally, i could have integrated **Sonar Cloud** or **Codacy** to my project so as to make a deeper audit for my code.

+Other improvements:
+- Add the date for last 10 status
+- Removal confirmation
+- Add PUT for edit the endpoint (CRUD)
+- Delete duplicates for name
+...